robertfmurdock/TeamCoaching/ContinousIntegrationMetrics.md

   - How long will the team work using BFCR?
 Under what conditions will it be dropped?

 Sometimes just answering these questions will suggest how things can be improved; some examples:
-  - maybe there is no process by which a team member becomes a reviewer, and thus the reviewer pool is too small.
+  - Maybe there is no process by which a team member becomes a reviewer, and thus the reviewer pool is too small.
-  - maybe the review team had no formal expectation on responsiveness and was thus acting inconsistently
+  - Maybe the review team had no formal expectation on responsiveness and was thus acting inconsistently
-  - maybe the reviews are not assigned and thus the review team only performs reviews when they think to check the queue Fixing the obvious holes in the process should help streamline the BFCR process.
+  - Maybe the reviews are not assigned and thus the review team only performs reviews when they think to check the queue Fixing the obvious holes in the process should help streamline the BFCR process.

+##### Non-blocking Formal Code Review

 To take the code review process even further, consider doing two things:
   1. Start using team processes that will move the team from "untrusted" to "trusted"